-This pudina chutney recipe is easy, quick and takes less than 15 minutes to make.
-The recipe post shares 2 ways of making pudina chutney.
-You can serve it with tandoori snacks, kababs, chaat snacks or tea time snacks.
+Get two Pudina Chutney or Mint Chutney recipes that are easy, quick and takes less than 15 minutes to make.
+You can serve this bright condiment with tandoori snacks, kababs, chaat snacks or Indian tea-time snacks.

 Take the fresh curd in a bowl and beat it with a whisk or spoon till smooth.

 Mix the roasted cumin powder, chaat masala, dry mango powder (amchur) and salt with the curd.

 Rinse both the mint and coriander leaves very well in water.
 Then grind the mint leaves, coriander leaves, ginger, garlic, onion and green chillies with 2 to 3 tablespoons water to a smooth and fine consistency.